 Clubs and groups: If you are running for a club or group, you are invited to bring a marquee, banners, flags and so on.
 The more color the better.

-Results: Will be available on the website as the race progresses.
+Results: Will be available on the website in real time as the race progresses.

-Photos: Will be taken by a professional photographer on race-day and will be available within 24 hours for viewing and purchase.
+Photos: Will be taken on race-day and will be available within 24 hours for viewing and download from our facebook page.